Alaska-Entomological-Society/AKES_Newsletter/README.md

 This is a repository for the making of the *[Newsletter of the Alaska Entomological Society](http://www.akentsoc.org/newsletter-php)*.
-This is the original repository, but it is no longer being updated.
-The new repository is at <https://github.com/Alaska-Entomological-Society/AKES_Newsletter>.
+This repository was cloned from an earlier version at <https://github.com/mlbowser/AKES_Newsletter>.

 The format of the *AKES Newsletter* was initially based on files used to generate *[R News](https://cran.r-project.org/doc/Rnews/)*.